rio-cloud/iframe-resizer/README.md

     }
 }
 ```
-The Iframe resizer will listen for these messages and behave accordingly.
+The IframeResizer will listen for these messages and behave accordingly.
 If your SPA is also written in React, you would probably implement this in a ```componentDidUpdate()``` function.

 ## Usage